 One of my favourite things about winter is snuggling up on the couch with a good book and a hot chocolate.
-While the Low FODMAP Diet can make this traditional winter treat hard to come by, this rich and creamy low FODMAP hot chocolate will hit the spot!
+But, it can be hard finding FODMAP friendly hot chocolate brands.
+So, I was pretty excited when I figured out how to make my own.

 Keep It FODMAP Friendly

-This low FODMAP hot chocolate recipe is both delicious and easy on your tummy!
-Check out the notes below for tips on keeping this warm winter treat FODMAP friendly.
+This low FODMAP hot chocolate will keep your taste buds and your tummy happy.
+Check out the notes below for tips on keeping this recipe FODMAP friendly.

-Finally, let’s discuss toppings!
-Monash has stated in their app that 1/2 a cup of fresh whipped cream is tolerated by most IBS patients.
+Finally, let's discuss toppings.
+According to the Monash app, a serving of 1/2 a cup of fresh whipped cream is low FODMAP.
 To make fresh whipped cream, put 1/4 cup of fresh cream in a measuring cup with 2 tbsp of sugar and whisk until it forms stiff peaks.
-Place a dollop in each cup before serving!
+Place a dollop in each cup before serving.

 Whipped cream not your thing?
 For the hot chocolate traditionalist, you can also add a few FODMAP friendly marshmallows to your mug.
-Make sure to check the ingredients to make sure your marshmallows are FODMAP friendly!
+Make sure to double-check the ingredients to make sure they're FODMAP friendly.

 Looking for a FODMAP friendly way to warm up this season?
 Try this low FODMAP hot chocolate!
 Rich and creamy, this traditional winter treat will warm up your insides.

 - 1/8 tsp kosher salt